MitchellDusek/Energy-Analytics-Executive-Dashboard/README.md

 - Energy mix distribution and sector consumption

 **Page Summary:**
-Provides a view of how energy supply aligns with demand, helping identify imbalances, trends, and shifts in overall system position.
+Provides a view of how energy supply aligns with demand, offering visibility into imbalances, trends, and shifts in overall system position.

 ---